jonforsyth/slag/README.md

 # slag
-Python library for accompaniment generation.
+Python library for accompaniment generation using Finite State Transducers.